-- Design reinforcement criteria. - Model delivering reinforcement to individual students in response to appropriate behaviors. - Provide feedback to support staff on time and nature of reinforcement.

-- Work with the teacher to determine reinforcement criteria. - Model delivering reinforcement to individual students in response to appropriate behaviors. - Provide feedback to support staff on timing and nature of reinforcement.
+Model delivering reinforcement to individual students in response to appropriate behaviors.
+Provide feedback to support staff on timing and nature of reinforcement. reinforcement criteria.
+Model delivering reinforcement to individual students in response to appropriate behaviors.
+Provide feedback to support staff on timing and nature of reinforcement.